ROLE & STRUCTURE

 The Board is responsible for the overseeing the overall management and performance of the organisation and for approving the long-term objectives and strategy.
 In particular it agrees the strategy and annual budgets and monitors performance against plans and targets.
 The Board meets about 6 or 7 times a year including a full day off-site meeting to consider strategy.
 In addition to regular meetings of the full Board, the Board is also assisted in carrying out its responsibilities by two subcommittees, the Governance sub-committee and the Staffing Sub-committee.
 Each subcommittee is appointed by the Board and has formal terms of reference approved by the Board.

-Supporters Direct has three subsidiary democratic bodies, the England & Wales Football Council, the Scottish Council and the Rugby League Council.
+Supporters Direct has two subsidiary democratic bodies, the England & Wales Football Council and the Rugby League Council.
 These bodies assist the Board by monitoring activity against budgets, development plans and other Key Performance Indicators in their particular area and contributing ideas and suggestions regarding SD strategy in their area for consideration by the Board.
 Several seats are reserved on the main Board for individuals who serve on these Councils.

-Positions for these three Councils are made available on an annual basis and will be advertised through normal Supporters Direct channels, and are usually for a 3 year term.
+Positions for these two Councils are made available on an annual basis and will be advertised through normal Supporters Direct channels, and are usually for a 3 year term.

-The role of secretary is currently shared by Jo Gatrick and Ian Neal, who can be contacted by emailing firstname.lastname@example.org
+The role of secretary is currently held by Richard Irving, who can be contacted by emailing firstname.lastname@example.org